Distant Object Localisation from Noisy Image Segmentation Sequences: Experiments and Results

+Based on the simulation RMSEs, the multi-view triangulation and particle filtering provide similar estimates of the target centre position.
+The particle filter, however, has the advantage of modelling the target object structure, even in noisy scenarios, as highlighted by the consistent convergence of the particle target area ratio shown in the last column of Table~\ref{tab:simple_results} and Figure~\ref{fig:particle_ratio}.
+Qualitative analysis of the particle filter convergence also showed that the distribution correctly models the direction of the greatest uncertainty.
+The distribution quickly dissipates from clear areas seen by the camera, but particles remain in plausible areas presented by the depth direction.

 Through trial and error with various experiment configurations, we decided on a reliable set of default parameters.
-The chosen parameters were: $\tau_{min-obs} = 5$, $SD_{init} = 1000$, $T_{s}=10~\text{m}$, $N_p=100\ 000$, $\theta_{p-o}=1~SD$ (standard deviation), $n_{\theta-dm}=5$, and $n_{\theta-fuse}=5$.
-These settings enabled the filters to locate multiple targets at different distances under realistic amounts of each type of noise.
-All the simulation results were obtained with these parameters, and for the real data tests, only the translation step size $T_s$ and the number of particles $N_p$ were adjusted.
+The chosen parameters were: step size $T_{s}=10~\text{m}$, number of particles $N_p=100\ 000$, number of no matches before filter dismissal $n_{\theta-dm}=5$, and single particle variance $\sigma_p=5~\text{m}$.
+These settings enabled the filters to locate the at different distances under realistic amounts of each type of noise.
+All the reported results were obtained using these parameters.

 Each of the parameters is adjustable, and their effects are fairly intuitive.
-The Initialisation, fusion, and dismissal parameters adjust how the model behaves when targets appear or disappear, both intentionally or due to misdetections.
-With better-performing segmentation or detection models, the parameters can be set to lower values to obtain faster corrections, while in the presence of larger amounts of segmentation noise, the values should be higher to avoid generating false positive target locations or removing true target locations.
+The dismissal parameter adjusts how the model behaves when targets appear or disappear, both intentionally and due to misdetections.
+With better-performing segmentation or detection models, the parameter can be set to lower values to obtain faster corrections, while in the presence of larger amounts of segmentation noise, the values should be higher to avoid generating false positive target locations or removing true target locations.
 With a smaller $T_{s}$, depending on the segmentation frame rate and camera translation speed, the thresholds can also be set higher, to correspond to a larger total translation for each behaviour.
-However, setting the $T_s$ value too small can negatively affect the convergence of the filters.
+However, setting the $T_s$ value too small can negatively affect the convergence of the filter.